JorgeAndOmics/HRAS-Activation-Classifier/README.md

 After this, you will have to acquire a license for the Pyrosetta library [[PyRosetta - Licensing PyRosetta](https://www.pyrosetta.org/home/licensing-pyrosetta)].
 Install as advised after this.

-Then, with the .yaml file available in the Pipeline folder, use the following command to create a custom environment.
+Then, with the .yaml file available in the Pipeline folder, modify it with your Pyrosetta credentials and use the following command to create a custom environment.
 Use of Conda is advised for environment management:

     conda env create -f hras_classifier.yaml
 Activate the environment with: